Cards: Action Packed Rookies 1992, SkyBox 1992

 Since retirement, Lawrence has continued to struggle with his inner demons, writing two books about his life and drugs, pursued a variety of interests including, acting, commercials for Weight Watchers, and most passionately golf.
 Nicknamed ‘LT’ he also worked as a commentator on games and also appeared as a wrestler in the WWE.
 Despite his hard partying lifestyle Taylor was named to the NFL Hall of Fame on his first ballot in 1999.
 Recently he appeared on “Dancing With the Stars” and has invested in a variety of different capital ventures.

 I met LT in 1993 at the CGA Youth Golf Tournament.
 He was taking his golf game very seriously, and broodingly instructed myself and the other fans to: “WAIT FOR ME AT THE CLUBHOUSE AND I WILL SIGN ALL YOUR AUTOGRAPHS.”
 Scared out of my gourd, I complied, but never got it since he was only on hole 3 at the time.
 It was one of the few autographs I kicked myself for never getting.
 I sent for his autograph in 2010, ironically the day before his most recent run in with the law, through the NFL HoF.
 I was surprised that he gave me his autograph in a bit under a month.
-Unfortunately literally the day after I sent out for Lawrence’s autograph he got into legal trouble again.
 Since this post he plead guilty to the charges and has received probation.

 Games 184 Sac 142 Tac n/a FF 11